archy-co/artilife/README.md

 * locally, in the project folder (this method uses `venv` under the hood)
 * system wide, installing all dependencies globally on your system and adding executable file to system path.

+This program is tested to work on Linux.
+As MacOS is also unix-based system, this program will probably run properly on Mac.
+Windows is not officially supported and you may have troubles installing the program on Windows.
+In any case, you can install dependencies manually (they are listed in [`requirements.txt`](https://github.com/archy-co/l4logic/blob/main/requirements.txt)), and run l4logic with command `python main.py`.

 In any case, to run the application, you should have `python` installed.
 Official supported version for python: 3.8, but should work on earlier 3.x versions as well as with 3.8+ versions.